PedlarGames/pedlargames-content/content/tools/paletteswap/index.md

 ## Installation

-Download the Windows installer here: [PaletteSwap Setup.exe](./downloads/PaletteSwap_Setup.exe)
+Download the Windows installer here from the link at the bottom of the page.
+Run the installer and follow the prompts to install PaletteSwap on your system.

 You may see a SmartScreen warning on first run; this is normal for new apps.
 Click "More info" and "Run anyway" to proceed.